-I have been married to my wife, Barb, for nearly sixteen years and we have four children.
-I volunteer with our local Cub Scout Pack as a Den Leader.
+I have been married to my wife, Barb, for over twenty years and we have four children.
+I volunteer with our local scout groups in support of my children.

-These days, when not building my business, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
+These days, when not managing my department, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
 Usually with my family.

 My Contact Information